saeed-54996/PHP-SecureDBAccess/README.md

 # PHP-SecureDBAccess
-PHP-SecureDataBaseAccess: Robust PHP class for secure MySQLi interactions.
-Features prepared statements, dynamic type detection, and a user-friendly interface for safe, efficient database handling.
+PHP-SecureDataBaseAccess: is a secure, robust PHP class that enhances database interactions using the MySQLi extension.
+It prioritizes security with prepared statements to prevent SQL injection and features dynamic parameter type detection for flexible query execution.
+Designed for simplicity and efficiency, this class offers an easy-to-use interface that is ideal for any PHP project requiring secure and reliable database handling.